sofiawallq/battling-ships/README.md

 * Under the "Deploy"-tab choose Deployment method GitHub and connect to the right repository.
 * Manually deploy the project via main-branch.

-The link to the mock terminal in Heroku can be found here - https://battle-of-the-ships-bf10998e45dd.herokuapp.com/
+The link to the mock terminal in Heroku can be found here: [https://battle-of-the-ships-bf10998e45dd.herokuapp.com/](https://battle-of-the-ships-bf10998e45dd.herokuapp.com/)

 ## Credits